-This template is a simple tool to help you plan your monitoring and evaluation.
-It makes you set out the indicators appropriately for each outcome and then work out how
+This template is a simple tool to help organisations plan their monitoring and evaluation,

 www.surveymonkey.com which is an online survey tool.
 You can also pay to create more complicated surveys and to access the tools to analyse the results (otherwise you have to analyse